streamPay/Sundial/README.md

-# DAISO: A project fundraising (Token Swap) scheme
+# DAISO: A Continuous Token Swap scheme

 ## Background
 The collapse of ICO...